pkourany/SparkIntervalTimer/README.md

 IntervalTimer myTimer;
 ```
 Create an IntervalTimer object.
 You may create as many IntervalTimers as
-needed, but only a limited number (3) may be active simultaneously.
+needed, but only a limited number (3 on Core, 5 on Photon) may be active
-Normally IntervalTimer objects should be created as global variables.
+simultaneously.
+Normally IntervalTimer objects should be created as global
+variables.

 ```